AWS MemoryDB¶

 EngineCPUUtilization |

 Provides the CPU utilization of the Redis engine thread.
 Since Redis is single-threaded, you can use this metric to analyze the load of the Redis process itself.
 The EngineCPUUtilization metric more accurately represents the Redis process.
 You can use it in conjunction with the CPUUtilization metric.
 CPUUtilization exposes the overall CPU usage of the server instance, including other operating system and management processes.
 For node types with four or more vCPUs, use the EngineCPUUtilization metric to monitor and set scaling thresholds.
 Note that on MemoryDB hosts, background processes monitor the host to provide a managed database experience.
 These background processes may consume a significant portion of the CPU workload.
-This has less impact on larger hosts with more than two vCPUs, but has a greater impact on smaller hosts with two or fewer vCPUs.
-If you only monitor the EngineCPUUtilization metric, you will not be able to detect host overload situations caused by high CPU usage of Redis or background monitoring processes.
+This has little impact on larger hosts with more than two vCPUs, but has a greater impact on smaller hosts with two or fewer vCPUs.
+If you only monitor the EngineCPUUtilization metric, you will not be able to detect host overload situations caused by high CPU usage by Redis or background monitoring processes.
 Therefore, we recommend monitoring the CPUUtilization metric for hosts with two or fewer vCPUs. |

 Percentage |